 There are currently four types of tax-advantaged share scheme, with varying conditions and requirements.
 Finance Act 2013 included measures to harmonise many of the requirements and restrictions across the schemes, but differences remain.
 These are described in more detail in the guidance notes on each individual scheme.
 EMI and CSOP are both selective which means that companies can choose who benefits and to what extent.
 SIPs and SAYE schemes must be offered to all employees with only very limited exceptions.

 Under all these schemes, as a general principle, any increase in value that is not subject to income tax is liable to capital gains tax.

 Major changes in respect of administration and compliance in respect of share schemes were introduced in Finance Act 2014.
 HMRC will no longer provide formal approval in respect of SIP, SAYE or CSOP schemes (it never did for EMI schemes), and so they are no longer referred to as ‘approved’.
 Instead employers operating these schemes need to self-certify that they meet the requirements under the legislation within the time limits.
-This is a requirement for both new and existing schemes, and schemes need to be registered and self-certified
+This is a requirement for both new and existing schemes, and schemes need to be registered a

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.